 - 3. Exams and Projects will be due throughout the term (see class schedule at end of syllabus).
 Because I want your grade to be based on your strongest abilities, I am giving you some flexibility in terms of how you will be graded.
-You will be required to complete at least three of the following five projects or exams (completing two due on one day is okay): - 1.
-A 40 question multiple choice Midterm, given in-class on July 29th (2pm 3:50pm) - 2.
-A four-page take-home Midterm with essay questions, due on July 29th (in class, or time-stamped at the psychology office by 4pm, 131 Straub Hall) - 3.
-A 40 question multiple choice, semi-cumulative Final Exam, given during the scheduled final exam time (August 12th, 3:15pm 5:15pm) - 4.
-12 Daily Discussion points, which will consist of one paragraph that contains questions or thoughts (but no summarizing!) about the day's readings, due by the beginning of class each day readings are assigned.
+You will be required to complete at least four of the following six projects or exams (completing two due on one day is okay): - 1.
+A 40 question multiple choice Midterm, given in-class on October 26th (10 11:20am) - 2.
+A four-page take-home Midterm with essay questions, due on October 26th (in class by 11:20am, or time-stamped at the psychology office by 4pm, 131 Straub Hall) - 3.
+A 40 question multiple choice, semi-cumulative Final Exam, given during the scheduled final exam time (December 8th, 10:15am 12:15pm) - 4.
+A four-page take-home Final Exam with essay questions, due on December 8th (in class by 12:15pm, or time-stamped at the psychology office by 4pm, 131 Straub Hall, or earlier!) - 5.
+15 Daily Discussion points, which will consist of one paragraph that contains questions or thoughts (but no summarizing!) about the day's readings, due by the beginning of class each day readings are assigned.
 You may want to keep a copy for yourself to use in class discussions.
-Though 13 classes (starting with day two) require a reading assignment, you will need to complete discussion points for only 12 of these 13 days.
-Sorry, late discussion points are not accepted (early is okay, though!). - 5.
-A Final Project your choice of one of the following (due on August 12th in class by 5:15pm, or time-stamped at the psychology office by 4pm, 131 Straub Hall): - Project: You are working in a community mental health clinic in an area that has a lot of people from a different culture (you get to pick what culture, e.g., Hispanic, Asian, Hmong, Puerto Rican, etc.).
+Though 16 classes (starting with day two) require a reading assignment, you will need to complete discussion points for only 15 of these 16 days.
+Sorry, late discussion points are not accepted (early is okay, though!). - 6.
+A Final Project your choice of one of the following (due on December 8th in class by 12:15pm, or time-stamped at the psychology office by 4pm, 131 Straub Hall): - Project: You are working in a community mental health clinic in an area that has a lot of people from a different culture (you get to pick what culture, e.g., Hispanic, Asian, Hmong, Puerto Rican, etc.).
 The psychiatric staff is not aware of the effect of culture on the patients' mental state.
 Your project is to design some sort of educational intervention for the staff.
 It might be a brochure or newsletter; an outline for a workshop; an internet learning experience; etc. Use your imagination!
-Up to two students may complete this project together, but individuals will be graded more generously....or... - Paper: Write a 5-7 page paper, with at least 5 references (other than assigned texts and articles) on the role of self and culture in a specific, culture-bound mental illness.
-For example, you might choose anorexia, susto, or neurasthenia...or... - Case Study: A 5-7 page mini-biography of a person with a culture bound illness, describing the person's experiences and how the person is seen from other cultural viewpoints....or... - o Exam: A five-page take-home Final Exam with essay questions....or... - o ???: Approach me with a good idea, and we'll see if we can make it work!
+Up to two students may complete this project together, but individuals will be graded more generously...or... - Paper: Write a 5-7 page paper, with at least 5 references (other than assigned texts and articles) on the role of self and culture in a specific, culture-bound mental illness.
+For example, you might choose anorexia, susto, or neurasthenia...or... - Case Study: A 5-7 page mini-biography of a person with a culture bound illness, describing the person's experiences and how the person is seen from other cultural viewpoints...or... - o ???: Approach me with a good idea, and we'll see if we can make it work!